HoneyBadger728/Daily-Horoscope-Generator/readMe.md

 # Daily Horoscope Generator

-This JavaScript program generates a fun, random horoscope each time it’s run.
+This project generates a fun, random horoscope each time it’s run.
 It provides a unique daily outlook, financial forecast, and love advice, making it an entertaining and lighthearted way to start the day!

 ## Table of Contents
 - [Features](#features)